 Building with Nature can rarely be implemented by a single party.
-Successful projects require stakeholder engagement from the start, throughout the design, implementation, operation and maintenance process.
+Successful projects require stakeholder engagement from the start, throughout the design, implementation, operation and maintenance phases.
 Key aspects to consider:

-- Cooperation between stakeholders and integral, multifunctional approaches
+- Cooperation between stakeholders through an integral and multifunctional approach

-- Coalition forming, co-creation and public participatory approaches to create shared ambitions
+- Coalition forming, co-creation and public participation to create shared ambitions

 - Stakeholder assessment and engagement